 “I can tell you don’t like me bringing up your school performance.
 I am sorry that upsets you, but I want to help you.”

 Your child may not be softened immediately when you kindly respond to their rage.

 It’s possible that you will get some answers you don’t like, such as, “You can help me feel better by disappearing.”

 Here again, you have two choices:

 - You can get angry and escalate the situation by exchanging angry words.

 Power struggles, arguments, and escalation only happen when there are at least two participants.
 If you don’t participate, there will be no argument.

 Therefore, if you want to stop this and get back to your goal of relationship-building, you can take the first step.

-If you cannot control your anger, tell your child that you cannot continue the conversation and will discuss it later when you are both calm.
+If you cannot control your anger in the heat of the moment, tell your child that you cannot continue the conversation and will discuss it later when you are both calm.

-Leaving the conversation works 100% in stopping argument or escalation.
-But you want to come back to it afterwards to discuss this in a more positive tone.
+Leaving the conversation works 100% in stopping arguments or escalation.
+But you want to come back to it afterward to discuss this in a more positive tone.